Celsius (crater)

 Celsius is a small lunar impact crater that is located in the rugged terrain in the southern hemisphere on the Moon's near side.
-It is named after Swedish astronomer, physicist and mathematician Anders Celsius.
 It lies less than one crater diameter to the south-southwest of the crater Zagut, and due north of Büsching.
+Separated by a valley to the east-southeast is the larger Rabbi Levi crater.

 This is a heavily worn crater with a southwest rim that has been damaged by multiple small crater impacts.
 There is a valley-like gap in the northern rim that joins Celsius with Celsius A. The interior floor of Celsius is almost featureless, except for a small craterlet in the northern half.

+This crater is named after Swedish astronomer, physicist and mathematician Anders Celsius.
+His name was introduced into lunar nomenclature by German astronomer and geophysicist J. F. Julius Schmidt in 1878.
+Its designation was officially adopted by the International Astronomical Union in 1935.